astarr93/Weather-Dashboard/README.md

-# Plan for beautiful wweather with this simple weather dashboard!
+# Plan for beautiful weather with this simple weather dashboard!

 Try it out: https://astarr93.github.io/weather-dashboard/